- The takeaway from this week’s episode is … expect speed bumps along the way to achieve real improvement.

 Another thing to consider is making a decision to improve.

-Most people intend to improve or would like to improve, but this isn’t any stronger than a New Year’s resolution.
+Most people intend to improve or would like to improve, but this isn’t any stronger than another fleeting New Year’s resolution.
 This is another speed bump on your way to improvement.

-The intention you have is not very productive without a decision to take deliberate action.
+The intention you have is not very productive without a decision to take deliberate action, along with the means to get there.
 Also, what is your attitude regarding failure?

 What if you fail to improve or make a mistake while trying to improve?
 Just because you didn’t get the outcome you wanted in a certain time frame or to a certain level doesn’t mean you have failed.